 ## Defining our own energy demand

-When we want to define our own energy demand, we need to identify a number of different features.
-Let's say, for example, that we want to define the demand for electricity in urban homes, we need to define:
+As has just been seen, when we want to define our own energy demand, we need to identify a number of different features.
+Let's say, for example, that we want to define the demand for electricity in urban homes.
+To do this, we need to define:

 - The energy carrier for which the demand arises for.
 In this case it is electricity.